Public Lands

 The Transfer of Public Lands Movement: The Battle to Take ‘Back’ Lands That Were Never Theirs (2018)

-Providing historical context and legal analysis of a recently passed piece of Utah legislation demanding that the federal government turn millions of acres of public land over to the state.
-Though the legislation was backed by a multi-million-dollar budget, it is unlikely to succeed in court due to its weak legal foundation.
+This article provides historical context and legal analysis of Utah legislation demanding that the federal government turn millions of acres of public land over to the state.
 This article critiques the legal and policy arguments favoring compulsory public land disposal, summarizing the unintended consequences that would flow from public land transfers, identifying the frustrations driving transfer efforts, and offering constructive alternatives to transfer that address the underlying frustrations.

 Alternatives to the Transfer of Public Lands Act (2016)